pallets/click/docs/options.rst

 --------------

 Sometimes you want to have a parameter be a choice of a list of values.
 In that case you can use :class:`Choice` type.
-It can be instanciated with a list of valid values.
+It can be instantiated with a list of valid values.

 Example::